IronERP/IronERP/CONTRIBUTING.md

 If you're working on something based on an issue, please include the issue number in the branch name.
 Use prefixes to indicate the intention of the code in the branch.

+**Regular IronERP development happens on the `nightly` branch, please base your branches from there!**

 In general, please keep branch names in this format: `<feature/fix>/<issue_number>-<description>`.

 For example: